Aliko2020/customer-review-C-A/ReadMe.txt

 Customer Testimonials Website
 This project allows customers to leave testimonials and reviews for products they've purchased.
 The website features a form for customers to submit their reviews, as well as a section displaying customer testimonials.
-The reviews are paginated and submitted to a backend server (though the backend part is not implemented here).
+The reviews are paginated and submitted to a backend server.

-The website also includes a popup notification that appears when a review is successfully submitted.

 Features
 Review Form: Users can submit their name, phone number (optional), the product they purchased, a review, and a rating.